Libensemble/libensemble/docs/tutorials/aposmm_tutorial.rst

 libEnsemble routine.

-APOSMM begins its own parallel optimization runs, which each independently produce a linear sequence of points trying to find a local mininum.
+APOSMM begins its own parallel optimization runs, which each independently produce a linear sequence of points trying to find a local minimum.
 These points are given to workers and evaluated by simulation routines.

 If there are more workers than optimization runs at any iteration of the